Jae

 • Be very careful not to jump to conclusions and accuse potential real authors.
 Some similarities might be coincidental or due to both books being based on the same tropes.

-• Use Amazon’s “report an issue” feature or leave 1-star reviews only if you’re absolutely certain it’s a rip-off—preferably after getting confirmation from the original author.
+• Use Amazon’s “report an issue” feature or leave 1-star reviews on suspected rip-offs only after getting confirmation from the original author.

 The longer version of what happened